micmejia/bible-dump/NKJV/Jeremiah/Jer 24.md

 I will deliver them to trouble into all the kingdoms of the earth, for _their_ harm, _to be_ a reproach and a byword, a taunt and a curse, in all places where I shall drive them.

 ###### 10
-And I will send the sword, the famine, and the pestilence among them, till they are [^b]consumed from the land that I gave to them and their fathers.' "
+And I will send the sword, the famine, and the pestilence among them, till they are consumed from the land that I gave to them and their fathers.' "